tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 | void          |
 | never         |

-Let's go in order.
-Our first type `any` is actually pretty simple, it represents anything.
+Starting in order, our first type `any` is actually pretty simple, it represents anything.
 This is the loosest type in TypeScript.
 JavaScript does not use types by itself, instead having TypeScript add types to it.
-So `any` is there to help transfer over code to types, but not force a type a be declared at the moment.
-This is typically looked down upon to use often, especially if you know a type beforehand.
-It is fine to use this while you are learning though.
-In my opinion, just having exposure to the idea of types is going to put you way further ahead in the long run.
-Typescript also predicts types for you while you are using it, so it can actually help you learn types.
+So `any` is there to help transfer over code to types, but not force a type to be declared at the moment.
+This is typically looked down upon if used often, especially if someone knows a type beforehand.
+It is fine to use this while learning though.
+In my opinion, just having exposure to the idea of types is going to put the reader way further ahead in the long run.
+Typescript also predicts types for us while we are using it, so it can actually help with learning types.

 Next is `void`.
 This type is actually in C as well.
-This type is related to functions, so we will see this again when we go into those.
-Mainly it involves the idea that nothing is generated to be given back to something that called a function to run.
-It is common that you use a function to get an answer or output of some kind, but some do things behind the scenes.
-This could be updating values, only going off for certain conditions, or providing output for logging or debugging purposes.
-The kind that do not provide an answer directly back are of type `void`.
+This type is related to functions, so we will see this again when we go into more detail with those.
+Mainly, it involves the idea that nothing is generated to be given back upon calling a function to run.
+It is common that to use a function in order to get an answer or output of some kind, but some do things behind the scenes as well.
+Some possibilities would be updating values, executing for certain conditions, or providing output for logging or debugging purposes.
+The functions that do not provide an answer directly back are of type `void`.

 Finally we have `never`.
-This is an interesting type, but you likely will only see this in advanced use cases.
+This is an interesting type, but likely will only be seen in advanced use cases.
 It is not as general across languages like the other types.
-In practice it can be used to define behavior as never being able to occur, and this can be checked as a set of rules to check against when implemented correctly.
+In practice it can be used to define behavior as never being able to occur, and this can be checked as a set of rules to be compared against when implemented correctly.

 ## Extra Types